gmifflen/Rust-Planet-Simulation/README.md

 # Rust Planetary Simulation

-This project is a planetary simulation written in Rust, creating an interactive visualization of planets orbiting the Sun.
+This project is a planetary simulation written in Rust, creating a visualization of planets orbiting the Sun.
 It's designed to demonstrate the principles of celestial mechanics, using real-world physics to simulate gravitational forces and planetary motion.

 ## Overview